 Francis turbines which are part of the family of constant-pressure turbines are the most common turbine type in the field of hydropower today, not least because of their universal applicability in storage power stations and run-of-river power stations.
 They are mostly designed as spiral or shaft turbines, the water entering tangentially into the turbine runner and exiting it in axial direction.
 For the frictional connection of the runner and the generator shaft, for instance, numerous users all around the world rely on premium-quality RINGFEDER® locking assemblies, in particular due to their consistent performance and because of the simplified and quick way they can be installed.
 If maintenance and repair work have to be performed, RINGFEDER® locking devices can be easily and quickly dismounted and replaced – and in this way prevent long and costly downtimes on the part of the power plant operator.

 So-called Turgo turbines are impulse turbines, i.e. the water pressure is not subjected to a change while the water passes through the turbine blades.
 They are mainly suitable for applications with a small to medium delivery head and are characterised by a high functional efficiency with lower costs compared to Kaplan turbines.
 In practice, torsionally flexible jaw couplings of the RINGFEDER® TNM series have proven to be an especially suitable coupling solution for the connection of the turbine and generator shaft: Their capacity for effectively compensating misalignments, excellent damping properties, their huge compactness and optimum investment and operating costs are only some of the advantages to be named which users from the sector of hydropower benefit from.

 You like to receive an offer, have specific questions, require technical support or you are interested in a customized solution?
 Our experts in Engineering and Sales are more than happy to assist you.
+We look forward to your inquiry!
 Because excellent solutions always start with excellent guidance.